xamat/blog/_posts/2024-02-04-postpretraining.md

 SFT does not only improve the performance of the foundation LLM on a given or multiple tasks, but it also offers other advantages.
 For example, it provides a way to train the model with proprietary data that was not present in the original dataset.
 Or, when using [Parameter Efficient Fine Tuning (PEFT)](https://github.com/huggingface/peft) it can yield not only a more accurate, but also smaller LLM.
-AS we will see in the next section, SFT can also be used to have the model become better at following human instructions.
+As we will see in the next section, SFT can also be used to have the model become better at following human instructions.

 # Improving Human-Model Interaction through Instruction Tuning